tohcoin/toh/README.md

 We hope you will use this coin/token for good .
 We put this cryptocoin out for donation, charity and fundraising to help people in need.

-Please donate to Red Cross PETA and Greenpace.
+Please donate to Red Cross PETA and Greenpeace.
 They need it to make our world a better place for all!

 TOH donations to support our cause can be done at :